mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 you.
 We may be able to asses whether you can use an LLM, but that is not the same as assessing whether *you* can write.

-LLMs can aid you writing, in the same way discussing a paragraph with a person may aid you but the words on the paper of your reports should be those that came from your brain and your fingers.
+LLMs can aid you during writing, in the same way discussing a paragraph with a person may aid you but the words on the paper of your reports should be those that came from your brain and your fingers.
 When you are outside of school, you can use any tool you desire to produce the thing you are making.
 But in school we